boken-engine/boken-engine.github.io/_posts/2021-08-17-Iaaki Saga for macOS.md

 tags: [iakkai,demo,macOS]
 ---

-Althougth you can easily build and run the [Iakka demo project](https://github.com/boken-engine/iakkai-saga-the-curse-of-blood) on your macOS, we wanted to have a simpler way to execute it.
+Although you can easily build and run the [Iakkai demo project](https://github.com/boken-engine/iakkai-saga-the-curse-of-blood) on your macOS, we wanted to have a simpler way to execute it.
 We wanted to show what you can build using Boken Engine even before knowing how to do it.

 That's why we decided to build a macOS version.
 If you have an iOS device the simplest way is to install the Iakkai iOS App from the Apple App Store: [Iakkai](https://apps.apple.com/app/id1580924283#?platform=ipad).